 - Do you want a yearlong program?
 Semester?
 Summer?

 - Meet with the Study Abroad director to discuss programs and eligibility.

 - Meet with your professors, advisor and the chair of your department.

 - Ask them about the program.
 Are the courses offered adequate?
 Will they transfer back to Hood?
 Do they have any advice about studying abroad?
 Can they recommend a program?

 There is no general guideline about financial aid.
 Financial information is given on an individual basis.
 The amount of money a student received depends on their major, the desired place of study, and which program the student studies through.
-Students should contact Susan Erb (firstname.lastname@example.org) in financial aid so she can go through their specific situation with them.
-Some programs offer scholarship opportunities.
-There are also other 3rd party scholarships available that may fit your background and area of study.
+Students should contact Susan Erb (firstname.lastname@example.org

 - Meet with the registrar.
-There are forms the will need to be filled out and signed by the appropriate parties before a student can study abroad.
-They are:
+The forms that need to be filled out and signed by the appropriate parties before you can study abroad are: